tessel/t1-contribution-guide/firmware-details.md

 ### SPI

-There are two SPI drivers used for SPI: [`hw_spi.c`](https://github.com/tessel/firmware/blob/master/src/hw/hw_spi.c) and [hw_spi_async.](https://github.com/tessel/firmware/blob/master/src/hw/hw_spi_async.c).
+There are two SPI drivers used for SPI: [`hw_spi.c`](https://github.com/tessel/firmware/blob/master/src/hw/hw_spi.c) and [`hw_spi_async.c`](https://github.com/tessel/firmware/blob/master/src/hw/hw_spi_async.c).
 We use the synchronous SPI driver for communication with the CC3k WiFi chip and the asynchronous SPI driver for our exposed hardware API.

-The synchronous SPI driver uses the interface defined by the [NXP provided example drivers](https://github.com/tessel/firmware/tree/master/lpc18xx) to start a polling transfer of bytes.
+The synchronous SPI driver uses the interface defined by the [NXP provided SPI drivers](https://github.com/tessel/firmware/tree/master/lpc18xx) to start a polling transfer of bytes.

-The asynchronous SPI driver is more complex in that it uses [DMA (Direct Memory Access)[http://en.wikipedia.org/wiki/Direct_memory_access].
+The asynchronous SPI driver is more complex in that it uses [DMA (Direct Memory Access)](http://en.wikipedia.org/wiki/Direct_memory_access).
 DMA allows us to reduce the CPU processing resources significantly for a SPI transfer by physically arranging "pipes" for data to be sent.
 Essentially, we tell the MCU [which interfaces to send data between](https://github.com/tessel/firmware/blob/master/src/hw/hw_spi_async.c#L193-L199), then [create a linked list for the transmit and receive buffers](https://github.com/tessel/firmware/blob/master/src/hw/hw_spi_async.c#L234) (because DMA can only deal with 4k bytes at a time), [and tell it to go](https://github.com/tessel/firmware/blob/master/src/hw/hw_spi_async.c#L254).

 ### I2C